All graphics and images are copyright of A True Church

-Several other sins are listed off in Leviticus 18, sex with near of kin, marrying a woman and her sister, adultery, idolatry, homosexuality, and bestiality.
+Several other sins are listed off in Leviticus 18, uncovering the nakedness of near of kin, marrying a woman to rival her sister, adultery, idolatry, homosexuality, and bestiality.
 These are all identified as things that defile and are things that God hates, as the following verses declare:

 Do not defile yourselves with any of these things; for by all these the nations are defiled, which I am casting out before you.
 For the land is defiled; therefore I visit the punishment of its iniquity upon it, and the land vomits out its inhabitants.
 You shall therefore keep My statutes and My judgments, and shall not commit any of these abominations, either any of your own nation or any stranger who dwells among you (for all these abominations the men of the land have done, who were before you, and thus the land is defiled), lest the land vomit you out also when you defile it, as it vomited out the nations that were before you.
 For whoever commits any of these abominations, the persons who commit them shall be cut off from among their people.
 Therefore you shall keep My ordinance, so that you do not commit any of these abominable customs which were committed before you, and that you do not defile yourselves by them: I am the Lord your God.
 (Leviticus 18:24-30)